-The definition of "permitted client" does not include a "eligible commercial hedger".
-In any circumstance where a derivatives party is relying on the "eligible commercial hedger" category to qualify as an eligible derivatives party, the derivatives firm is required to confirm a derivatives party's status as an eligible derivatives party by using the definition and the categories of eligible derivatives party in subsection 1(1) of the Instrument.
+The definitions of "permitted client" and "accredited investor" do not include an "eligible commercial hedger" concept.
+In any circumstance where a derivatives party is relying on the "eligible commercial hedger" category to qualify as an eligible derivatives party and is not able to rely on any of the Transition Representations in the local jurisdiction (e.g., "qualified party" or an "accredited counterparty" representation), the derivatives firm is required to confirm a derivatives party's status as an eligible derivatives party according to subsection 1(1) of the Instrument.